 Why Is My Pulled Pork Not Falling Apart?

-Assuming that you’ve used the correct cut of meat as I described earlier (pork shoulder/butt) the reason why your pulled pork is not falling apart is because you simply haven’t cooked it for long enough.
-You see, to pull the pork, the connective tissues in the meat need to break down – and that just, takes, time.
+Assuming that you’ve used the correct cut of meat as I described earlier (pork shoulder/butt) the reason why your pulled pork is not falling apart is that you simply haven’t cooked it for long enough.
+You see, to pull the pork, the connective tissues in the meat need to break down – and that just takes time.
 The pork shoulder has got fat in, and around it, it’s not going to dry out, and time makes it taste so much better too.

 What to Serve With Pulled Pork

 You might be wondering what can I served with pulled pork besides coleslaw… probably because coleslaw seems to be one of the most popular sides for pulled pork!
 But there are lots of different things you can serve.

 Let me start with the easiest, and the one I do the most –

 - Hawaiian pulled pork sandwiches – served simply in soft bread rolls, with some salad leaves and pickled cucumber.

 In the US they have a product – King’s Hawaiian Sweet Rolls – which I LOVE, but can’t buy here in the UK, sadly.
 They are perfect for filling with delicious pulled pork.
 The closest I guess would be brioche buns.
 I found a copycat recipe – but read the comments as there are suggestions on how to make them!
 I will have to give the recipe a try myself very soon and feedback on my results.

 If all else fails, just a regular sesame seed burger bun will be just fine!
 You could serve pulled pork wrapped up in tortilla wraps, or piled into taco shells.

 If you want to eat your pulled pork without bread, just add any of these sides: